 Afghanistan is endowed with vast quantities of natural resources, including extensive deposits of copper, iron, coal, marble, precious metals, gemstones and hydrocarbons.
 Unique to Afghanistan, these resources have remained untouched and undeveloped.
 Generations of instability have resulted in little exploration, minor development attempts and an inadequate infrastructure for development and transportation of these resources.

-In order to realize the tremendous potential of Afghanistan's resources, a number of reform initiatives have been launched in the Ministry of Mines.
+In order to realize the tremendous potential of Afghanistan's resources, a number of reform initiatives have been launched in the Ministry of Mines and Petroleum.

 There is an overall driving goal of finical independence for Afghanistan.
 Development of mineral resources and development of growth along infrastructure corridors needed for mineral resource extraction can supply the economic impetus to achieve goal.
 Recognizing this, there is a strong resurgence in identifying, exploring and developing the mineral and hydrocarbons resources of Afghanistan.
 This development will play a huge function for the long term economic and social sustainability of the country.
 Therefore the Ministry of Mines plans to move forward with development of these natural resources at an unparalleled pace.